nickfrisch/nickfrisch/readme.md

 ###

 <h2 align="left">About me</h2>
 I'm working towards a degree in Computer Engineering with a focus on embedded systems.
-I was a participant in FIRST Robotics for 7 years, gaining a love for autonomous routines, computer vision, and robot localization in that time.
+I was a participant in FIRST Robotics for 7 years and have been a volunteer for 7 years now, gaining a love for autonomous routines, computer vision, and robot localization in that time.
-Hopefully I think up some personal projects to display here on my profile, other than "Hello, World!" on my personal website [nickfrisch.tech](http://www.nickfrisch.tech)
+Hopefully I think up some personal projects to display here on my profile, other than "Hello, World!" on my personal website <a href="https://nickfrisch.tech">nickfrisch.tech</a>

 ###

-<p align="left">✨ Creating bugs since ...<br>📚 I'm currently learning ...<br>🎯 Goals: ...<br>🎲 Fun fact: ...</p>
+<p align="left">✨ Creating bugs since 2017<br>📚 I'm currently learning C# <br>🎯 Goals: RTOS and personal projects<br></p>

 ###